ghaniyaf15/Intelligent-Shopping-Adviser/README.md

 17. Conclusion
 The Intelligent Shopping Advisor demonstrates the practical application of multi-agent AI systems in real-world decision-making.
 By combining LangGraph orchestration, NLP, and data-driven ranking, the system provides accurate and explainable product recommendations.
 This project successfully meets all assignment requirements and showcases the power of Generative AI in intelligent recommendation systems.

-Architectural Diagram:

-Flow-Chart:

-Database Connection: Mongos DB

-Code Working:

-Frontend On React:

-Backend:

-Web-Page:
-Give Query for checking normal phone and it gives Medium performance and also rating give >=3:

-Give Query for show phone in budget from 100000 to 120000:

-Give Query for Best Gaming laptop in budget from 10000 to 150000:

 Project Video:
 https://drive.google.com/file/d/1al-WNljngawRC6TebOM69doZPZFqH9m-/view?usp=sharing=sharing
-GitHub Repo: